 Dakota – Also called the Santee Sioux, the Dakota, along with the Nakota (Yankton), formed the eastern Sioux tribes.
 Dakota translates to “Allies” or “Confederates,” expressing their intimate relationship with the Nakota and Lakota.
 They lived for centuries in southern Minnesota and western Wisconsin.
-They were semi-nomadic, hunting the buffalo herds in large bands at certain times of the year.
-They often dwelt in hide teepees, but more permanent sites were occupied in teepees made of bark.
-Their main enemies were the Anishinaabe, with whom they fought without relentlessly.
-They also had battles with the Sac and Fox.
-They fought a bloody war with the whites in 1862 which nearly destroyed them.
 See full article HERE.

-Deadose – A small Attacapan tribe who lived between the Trinity and Navasota Rivers in eastern Texas.
-In 1749 they were gathered with other Attacapans at the San Ildefonso mission, but they abandoned it a few years later.
+Deadose – A small Atakapn tribe who lived between the Trinity and Navasota Rivers in eastern Texas.
+In 1749 they were gathered with other Attacapans at the San Ildefonso Mission, but they abandoned it a few years later.
 Wars with the Apache and European diseases decimated the Deadose.

-Delaware – The Delaware Indian tribe, also known as Lenape, of the Algonkin linguistic stock, lived along the Delaware River in New Jersey and Pennsylvania.
-They are called “Grandfathers” by other Algonquin Nations due to the fact that they are believed to have originated the language.
+Delaware/Lenape – The Delaware Indian tribe, also known as Lenape, were of the Algonquin linguistic stock, and first lived along the Delaware River in New Jersey, New York, and Pennsylvania.
+They were called “Grandfathers” by other Algonquin Nations due to the fact that they are believed to have originated the language.
 Like other First Nations, the Delaware were forced from their homes by European settlers.
-For years, alliances were made, broken, and the Delaware always seemed to be on the losing end.
-Ultimately, they wound up living on a reservation in Kansas.
 See full article HERE.